Tips for New NIH Research Grant Applicants

 - Provide a timeline.

 - Carefully consider your funding needs.
 Start with personnel—explain fully the role of each person on the grant.
 Review the NIH modular grant rules for budgets less than $250,000 direct costs.
 These specify that you must request funds in $25,000 modules.
 They do not permit increments for inflation in the “out-years.”
 Reviewers will judge your competence, in part, by how well your funding request matches the scope of the project.

 - Proofread!
 Have zero tolerance for typographical errors, misspellings, or sloppy formatting.
 Make sure you've followed the format specifications in the application instructions.

 - Have others not involved in writing your proposal critique and proofread it.

 - You should receive notification of receipt, and of the Scientific Review Administrator (SRA) assignment and contact information within a month of the receipt date.
 Once you have submitted an application, questions should be directed to the assigned SRA.

 - Scientific review groups meet to discuss and score applications within six months of the receipt date.
 Priority scores are sent to applicants within two weeks of the review group meeting and summary statements (including reviewers' critiques) are sent within ten weeks.
 You can also read the summary statement through eCommons.

 - If you are not funded the first time around, read the reviewers' critiques and revise your application carefully.
-Consult your mentors and Program Officer for advice.
+Consult your mentors and Program Director for advice.

 Links to general information on biomedical and CAM research and on the NIH awards process: